10. Adrenaline autoinjectors for general use

 Purchasing adrenaline autoinjectors

-The principal or their allocated staff member of the school is responsible for arranging the purchase of additional adrenaline autoinjector(s) for general use, as a backup to adrenaline autoinjectors supplied by parents/carers of students who have been diagnosed as being at risk of anaphylaxis.
+The principal or their allocated staff member of the school is responsible for arranging the purchase of additional adrenaline autoinjector(s) for general use, as a backup to adrenaline devices supplied by parents/carers of students who have been diagnosed as being at risk of anaphylaxis.
 The additional adrenaline autoinjector(s) for general use can also be used on other students previously undiagnosed for anaphylaxis, where they have a first-time reaction.

 Adrenaline autoinjectors for general use are available for purchase at any chemist.
 No prescription is necessary.
 These devices are to be purchased by a school at its own expense, in the same way that supplies for school first aid kits are purchased.